MatthijsBiondina/faq/install-cyclone-dds.md

+# Eclipse Cyclone DDS

+### What is DDS?

+The Data Distribution Service (DDS) is a middleware protocol and API standard for data-centric connectivity.
+It provides a scalable, flexible solution for real-time machine-to-machine communication.
+DDS is widely used in systems requiring high reliability, complex data distribution, and real-time performance.

+### Why Cyclone DDS?

+Eclipse Cyclone DDS is an open-source implementation of the DDS specification that provides a robust, scalable, and efficient backend for distributed systems.
+It is particularly favored in the robotics and IoT domains due to its performance metrics and ease of integration with technologies like ROS 2.

+## Installation

 Setting up Eclipse Cyclone DDS on a Raspberry Pi running Ubuntu 20.04 involves ensuring that you have all the necessary prerequisites installed.
 Below are the detailed steps to check and install these prerequisites:

 ### 1. Update Your System